nucypher/zerodb/docs/source/index.rst

 In ZeroDB, the client is responsible for the database logic.
 Data encryption, decryption and compression also happen client side.
-Therefore, the server never has any knowledge about the data, including its structure and ordering.
+Therefore, the server never has any knowledge about the data, its structure or order.

 Clients also have an adjustable cache which stores the most used parts of data structures and greatly speeds up queries even when its size is small (e.g. 1